christopher-inegbedion/GridUI-flutter-implementation/README.md

           "block": This describes the properties of a combined block in detail {

-            "uuid": This identifies the block in the grid.
+            "index": This identifies the block in the grid.
 Used to assign the blocks content

             "type": This is the type of combined block